Spencer Torkelson Player Props: Tigers vs. Phillies

-On Tuesday, Spencer Torkelson (hitting .171 in his past 10 games) and the Detroit Tigers play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.171 batting average in his past 10 games), take on starter Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+In his previous game he had a hitless showing (0-for-3) against the Phillies.

 Spencer Torkelson Game Info & Props vs. the Phillies